 Relax at Federation Square

 This is going to be your starting point for many of the activities and explorations of Melbourne city.
-It’s a large square just opposite the Flinders Street Station, with the free wifi connection, cafes and museums.
-It used to be the location of Melbourne’s main visitor centre; it has been moved due to the renovations works.
+It’s a large square just opposite Flinders Street Station, with a free wifi connection, cafes and museums.
+It used to be Melbourne’s main visitor centre; it has been moved due to the renovations works.
 This is Melbourne’s main square for live stream events, like the Australian Open and public festivals.

 Visit the Melbourne Visitor Centre

-Grab the free and informative Melbourne What’s On Brochure, so that you have an update of all activities and Melbourne events that are on during the time you are there.
+Grab the free and informative Melbourne What’s On so that you have an update of all activities and Melbourne events during the time you are there.
 Note: the Visitor Centre has moved from Federation Square to their new location at 90-130 Swanston Street Corner Little Collins and Swanston Street.

 Go to the Arts Centre Melbourne